guerillaxgardener/reading-notes/class2reading.md

       * Code Completion
       * A strong following and healthy surrounding support ecosystems.

-### - Atom: Free softwary for Windows, Mac, and Linux created by Github folks with some features like
+### - Atom: Free software for Windows, Mac, and Linux created by Github folks with some features like

       *Syntax Highlighting
       *Themes